top of page

 We would also like to acknowledge the Chippewas of Georgina Island First Nation, as East Gwillimbury’s closest First Nation community, and recognize the unique relationship the Chippewas have with this territory.

-SITE UPDATE
+MUSEUM UPDATE

 Upcoming Events